GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/auth-protocol.md

 ## SCIM

-SCIM stands for System for Cross-domain Identity Management which is a specification to manage users in a cloud environment.
+SCIM stands for System for Cross-domain Identity Management which is a specification designed to manage user identity in cloud-based applications and services in a standardized way.
 Gluu Server supports SCIM version 1.0 and 2.0 out of the box.
 The following diagram shows the SCIM model from the [SCIM Website](http://www.simplecloud.info/).

 ![scim-model](../img/scim/scim-model.png)